Table of Contents

 Microbiome: Refers to both the microbiota and the genes contained within the microbial cells.
 It encapsulates the genetic makeup of the microorganisms and their collective interaction within a given environment.

-Commensal Bacteria: The formal term for beneficial or ‘good’ bacteria within the microbiome, playing a significant role in maintaining a balanced and healthy microbial community.
+Commensal Bacteria: This is the formal name for helpful or ‘good’ bacteria in the microbiome.
+They play an important role in keeping a balanced and healthy microbial community.

 Role of the Bacteria in Our Gut